 Great news for many – terrible news if you like to play in the snow.

 So, what does one do when Vancouver’s local mountains melt in the middle of February?
-Head east to British Columbia’s Okanagan Valley, of course.
+Well, you head east to British Columbia’s Okanagan Valley, of course.

 Big White Ski Resort, located 45 minutes outside of Kelowna, has received over 70 cm’s of snow in the past 2 weeks.
 By comparison – Cypress Mountain in Vancouver, the venue for many Vancouver 2010 Winter Olympics events, has less than 45 cm snow base.
 Total.